 Vagrant is easy if you use the default Virtualbox provider.
 And, apparently, impossible with vagrant-lxc :/

-- vagrant-vbguest to keep VirtualBox's Guest Additions up-to-date on the Vagrant box
+- vagrant-vbguest to keep VirtualBox's Guest Additions up-to-date on the Vagrant box that started failing

 - vagrant-notify-forwarder for filesystem event forwarding that is not reliable